 You can find out how to use them, how to export, warp, distort, use in displacement maps, glass distortions, how to use as patterns and more

-They are in standard custom shapes CSH.
-You can't use the CSH in most apps, so what can you do if you want to use them in other apps Well, if the other app is Adobe Illustrator then it is easy as you can add the animal as a vector shape layer or path and then just copy that from Adobe Photoshop and paste into Illustrator and the path can then be saved as an AI vector format file.
+They are in standard PS CSH.
+You can't use the CSH in most apps, so what can you do if you want to use them in other apps Well, if the other app is Adobe Illustrator then it is easy as you can add the animal as a vector layer or path and then just copy that from Adobe PS and paste into Illustrator and the path can then be saved as an AI vector format file.
 You can also use the layer and save that via the export command in Adobe PS.
 They can also be saved as a vector via the PDF and also PSD format file.

 If you want to save them as a raster then simply add as a fill pixel (#ia the top menu bar options) and then save that to PNG via the save command (you can also save the work as a TIFF etc file as well).
 Effects can also be used with the raster images and the results can be a radically changed pet.